beemorris/beemorris.github.io/_pages/cv.md

 Education
 ======
-* A.A Modern Foreign Languages, Daytona State College, 2011-2012
+* Ph.D Computational Linguistics, Indiana University, 2018-Current
+* M.A.
+Computational Linguistics, Indiana University, 2016-2018
 * B.A.
 Linguistics, University of Florida, 2012-2014
-* M.A.
-Computational Linguistics, Indiana University, 2016-2018
-* Ph.D Computational Linguistics, Indiana University, 2018-Current
+* A.A Modern Foreign Languages, Daytona State College, 2011-2012

 Research
 ======
+* Spring 2020: Study Abroad
+  * Linköpings universitet
+  I studied Swedish A1 and A2 at LiU.
+I also took an NLP class with Dr. Marco Kuhlmann in the Department of Computer and Information Science (IDA).
+I was also a member of the NLPLAB.

 * 2014: Research Volunteer
   * University of Florida
   * Duties: I assisted with the coding of corpus data consisting of utterances from Korean Learners of English for a research project supervised by Dr. Stefanie Wulff.